sygmaprotocol/sygma-relayer-deployment/docs/adding-new-network.md

-# Adding new network process
+# Process of adding a new network (domain)
-This guide describes all necessary steps thats Relaying partner need to take when Sygma bridge is being extended with new network (EVM or Substrate)
+This guide outlines the necessary steps that Relay Partners must follow when extending the Sygma Bridge with a new network (EVM or Substrate).
-**NOTE next we are going to write `domain` instead of `network` to keep correspondence with tech documentation.**
+**Note: The term `domain` will be used in place of `network` to maintain consistency with the code.**

-### Prerequsitives (Sygma team steps)
+### Prerequisites (Sygma Team Steps)
-Initially Sygma team will deploy all necessary [SmartContracts](https://github.com/sygmaprotocol/sygma-solidity/tree/master/docs) (or [Pallets](https://github.com/sygmaprotocol/sygma-substrate-pallets/tree/main/docs)) to the new network and configureate them.
-Usually new network should contain Bridge, TokenHandlers, FeeHandlers contracts or pallets.
-After this done,  Sygma team also configurates other networks by adding newly deployed network as possible destiantion.
+Initially, the Sygma team will deploy all required [SmartContracts](https://github.com/sygmaprotocol/sygma-solidity/tree/master/docs) (or [Pallets](https://github.com/sygmaprotocol/sygma-substrate-pallets/tree/main/docs)) to the new network and configure them.
+Typically, a new network should contain Bridge, TokenHandlers, and FeeHandlers contracts or pallets.
+After this step, the Sygma team will also configure other networks by adding the newly deployed network as a possible destination.
-After both sides are configurated we should follow to configuration phase.
+Once both sides are configured, the process moves to the configuration phase.

-### Relayers configuration
+### Relayers Configuration
-Relayers has 2 configurations shared and env:
+Relayers have two configurations: shared and env:
-- **Shared configuration** ([doc](https://github.com/sygmaprotocol/sygma-shared-configuration)) contain all the infomation about domains Sygma operates within.
-This configuration is getting updated by Sygma team
+- **Shared configuration** ([doc](https://github.com/sygmaprotocol/sygma-shared-configuration)) contains information about the domains Sygma operates within.
+The Sygma team updates this configuration.
--  **Env configuration** - is the local Relayer configuration that contains secret params eg. Network sender private key and RPC URL [doc](https://github.com/sygmaprotocol/sygma-relayer-deployment#relayer-configuration).
-It is located in `SYG_DOM` [env variable](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L66)
+- **Env configuration** - This local Relayer configuration contains secret parameters, e.g., Network sender private key and RPC URL [doc](https://github.com/sygmaprotocol/sygma-relayer-deployment#relayer-configuration).
+It is located in the `SYG_DOM` [env variable](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L66).

-Shared configuration will be updated by Sygma team and no necessary steps should be performed by Relaying partners.
-Env configuration on the other hand should be changed by Relaying partners according to their CI/CD flows.
+The Sygma team will update the Shared configuration, and no further steps are required from the Relay Partners.
+However, Relay Partners must modify the Env configuration according to their CI/CD flows.

-**NOTE** both of the configurations are applied by Realyer on start, this is made in order to avoid configuration params missmatch during the update process.
-So we highly recomend  to updated ENV configuration without restarting Relayer and restart it only after both of the configs are updated.
+**NOTE** Both configurations are applied by the Relayer at startup to avoid configuration parameter mismatches during the update process.
+It is highly recommended to update the ENV configuration without restarting the Relayer and only restart it after both configurations have been updated.

-### Adding new networks steps
+### Adding New Network Steps
-- Receve information from Sygma team that new network is properly configurated
+1. Receive confirmation from the Sygma team that the new network is properly configured.
-- Preapare `Private key` and `RPC url` for the new network
+2. Prepare the `Private key` and `RPC URL` for the new network.
-- Topup `Private key` with necessary amount of base currency and setup monitoring for its balance
+3. Top up the `Private key` with the necessary amount of base currency and set up monitoring for its balance.
-- Update `SYG_DOM` for your relayers
+4. Update the `SYG_DOM` variable for your relayers.
-- Restart Relayer on Sygma team notificaion
+5. Restart the Relayer upon Sygma team notification.